 Where to get help

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Your travel insurer should have a 24-hour emergency number.

-Tokyo International Communications Committee.
 In Tokyo, the

 Foreign Residents' Advisory Centre (81 3) 5320 7744 can provide assistance and advice in English.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below:
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.
+For consular assistance, contact the Australian Embassy in Tokyo.

-Australian Embassy Tokyo
+Australian Embassy, Tokyo

 2-1-14 Mita, Minato-ku

 Fax: (81 3) 5232 4057